Cumeo Pepper - Grapefruit Pepper - Lemon Aroma

 - Cumeo pepper for mushroom dishes, fish, meat, grilled vegetables

 - Grapefruit pepper is also for the spice mill for mixing with other varieties

 What is Cumeo Pepper?

-Where does the pepper come from?
+Where does the Grapefruit pepper come from?

-What makes the pepper so special?
+What makes him so unique?

 Grapefruit pepper is not only rare because it grows wild.
 Its harvested quantity is minimal, and the export difficult.

 Please keep the grapefruit pepper as well as other spices.
 It is best to store it in an airtight container, protected from sunlight, cool and dry.
 The best temperature is 15 °C.